genderkit/genderkit/_articles/contact-lenses.md

 ---
-title: "Contact lenses"
+title: "contact lenses"
 weighting: 3
 feature:
   image: contact-lenses.jpg
   caption: "A contact lens resting on a fingertip"
 ---

-### More information
+### How do I stay safe?

 {% capture warn %}
 Contact lenses require careful handling, storage and cleaning in order to prevent eye infections.
-You must follow the instructions given by your optometrist (optician).
-Always wash your hands before inserting or removing contact lenses but do not dry them with a towel.
 {% endcapture %}
 {% include warning warning=warn %}
+You must follow the instructions given by your optometrist (optician).
+Always wash your hands before inserting or removing contact lenses, but do not dry them with a towel.

+### What kinds are there?

 Contact lenses are available in several types: